What is Keto?

-One of the most mainstream uses of a Ketogenic Diet is for weight loss.
-During Keto, our bodies are forced to burn more fat to provide the fuel alternative for carbohydrates, typically leading to weight loss and improvements in body composition.
+One of the most mainstream uses of a ketogenic diet is for weight loss.
+During keto, the body is forced to relying on fat from the foods we eat as well as fat that is stored in our body.
+This leads to robust weight loss and improvements in body composition.

-Besides its early uses for epilepsy, the Ketogenic Diet is now becoming more commonly used to treat or help manage a variety of conditions including:
+Besides its early uses for epilepsy, the ketogenic diet is now gaining popularity as a way to treat or help manage a variety of conditions including:

-In addition, there is more and more research coming out for the diets use in conditions like autism, Multiple Sclerosis, ALS, migraines, anxiety, addiction, PTSD, and many more.
+In addition, there is more and more research coming out on the diets use in conditions like autism, multiple sclerosis, ALS, migraines, anxiety, addiction, PTSD, and many more.
 While some of these areas of interest have not been studied as in depth, we are hearing a lot of anecdotal evidence that is making a strong case for continued research.

 How to Eat Keto

-Carbohydrates: While some people may choose not to eat any carbs on a Ketogenic Diet, others may elect to include vegetables, especially leafy green vegetables.
-Regardless, this portion of the diet (in most cases) should consist of a very small portion of your total calories, should be primarily fiber, and should not contain things like bread, pasta, fruit, or other sugars.
-You can replace the need for vegetables by consuming higher quality of meat and organ meat due to its richness in micronutrients.
-But for now you can save that for the more advanced Keto Dieters.
+Carbohydrates: Some may choose to completely avoid carbohydrates, like many carnivore dieters out there, while others will only consume carbohydrates from low glycemic sources like leafy green vegetables.
+Regardless, carbohydrates should consist of a very small portion of your total calories, should be primarily fiber, and should not come from foods like bread, pasta, fruit, or other sugars.
+You can replace the need for vegetables by consuming higher quality meat and organ meat due to its richness in micronutrients.
+But for now we can save that for the more advanced keto dieters.

 Fat: Typically, we associate fat with being bad for us but really it is the presence of a high fat diet in conjunction with a high carb diet that is the problem.
-Independently of carbs, fat can actually improve our health and our energy levels.
-On Keto, it is good to get a mix of different types of fat including Omega-3 and MCTs.
+Independent of carbs, dietary fat is not dangerous to the body and can become a reliable fuel source.
+In fact, fat is essential to numerous body functions and not getting enough of it can cause numerous health impairments.
+On keto, it is good to get a mix of different types of fat including omega-3 and MCTs.

-Important to note that some studies with lower amounts of protein on Keto demonstrate a loss of muscle mass.
-If you are not doing Keto for therapeutics (even then it is yet to be determined what higher protein intake will do) then you may benefit from a slightly higher protein Keto diet.
+It’s important to note that some studies with lower amounts of protein on keto demonstrate a loss of muscle mass (10).
+If you are not doing keto for therapeutics (even then it is yet to be determined what higher protein intake will do) then you may benefit from a slightly higher protein keto diet.

 Is Keto Safe?